 When cancer patients are treated based upon the statistical probabilities, physicians have low expectations.
 This is the reason why her doctors were so quick to resort to hospice.

 The stats in her case did not engender optimism.

 With the luxury of a laboratory analysis however, a physician can determine which patients warrant aggressive intervention.
 Knowing that the odds of response are two-fold greater (P<0.001) and the likelihood of 1-year survival statistically superior (P=0.02), can give even the most pessimistic oncologist reason to treat.

-I was honored to take care of this brave young woman and urge patients like her with difficult cancers not to give up.
+I was honored to take care of this brave young woman and urge patients like her with difficult cancers such as stage 4 colon cancer not to give up.
 If we can gain the upper hand on cancer, we can confront even the most difficult diagnoses.